 Hole #1 Green

-This is a fairly large green to get you started on the course.
+This 6800 ft2 green is fairly large to get you started on the course.
 But each of the four different quadrants of the green plays differently with pin placements being very tricky.
 The toughest of all the pin placements here is probably on the front left of the green.
 There is a little mound that makes it a killer spot to may a putt outside of 10 feet.
 Also you have to be aware that this green is guarded on the right and left side by 2 large bunkers.
 It will take a great shot to get up and down from either of them.

 Hole #2 Green

-Another challenging green for sure as the best spot on this green is the back left if the pin is located here.
+Another challenging green for sure measuring in 5,400 ft2.
+The best spot on this green is the back left if the pin is located here.
 It’s relatively straight in this part of the green but anywhere else is a challenge.
 If the pin is on the front right or back right it is tucked in behind a fairly large bunker which makes going for the pin a risk – reward situation.
 Go for the pin and miss it you will have a difficult bunker shot.
 Make the shot and you will have a relatively short putt for a possible birdie.
 The most difficult hole location here is on the front left where the pin is sometimes on a little mound.
 Don’t be long or to the left of this hole or you will be looking at a 3 putt for sure.
 If you miss left on your approach to this green you will have a fairly large bunker to deal with making the hole even more difficult.

 Hole #3 Green

-This green is fairly large and as such will have 4 different putting areas depending on the pin placement.
+This green is fairly large measuring in at 6,200 ft2 and as such will have 4 different putting areas depending on the pin placement.
 The most difficult will be the back right area which is partially tucked in behind a large bunker making it a little harder to reach.
 The position of the bunker makes it a tricky up and down for some pin placements.
 The other areas of the green are relatively flat but you would be better off being in front of the pin rather than behind it as the green does slope slightly from back to front.

 Hole# 4 Green

-This green has two different levels which makes for four difficult pin placements making it another challenge for even the best of putters.
+This 7,000 ft2 green has two different levels which makes for four difficult pin placements making it another challenge for even the best of putters.
 The most difficult position here would be on the right rear where the pin is in an area where there is no straight putt.
 Depending on where your ball lands the putt will break either right or left but again try and stay below the hole.
 Putting down hill on any of the greens makes it more of a challenge.
 The 4th green has a large bunker behind it to help stop your ball if you are long as just behind the bunker there are trees.
 You would be better off in the bunker than in the trees.